swilgosz/hanamimastery/data/episodes/53-advanced-forms-in-hanami.md

 ### Expose the form object in the view

-[🎬 10] Now in the view, I can make use of this to expose the form object I would like to work with in the templates. [🎬 11] I'll make it dependent on the `registration` and `errors` input arguments, but will set defaults for them, so the new action can render the view without passing any parameters to it.
+[🎬 10] Now in the view, I can make use of this to expose the `form` object I would like to work with in the templates. [🎬 11] I'll make it dependent on the `values` and `errors` input arguments, but will set defaults for them, so the `new` action can render the view without passing any parameters to it.

 [🎬 11] Then inside, I'll return the hash that merges those two together and will decorate this value in a moment.